rtous/edcav/mysql/README.md

 ![alt text](mysqlworkbench.png "MySQL Workbench")

 (NOTE: the MySQL Community Server at edcav.upc.es only can be accessed from UPC IP addresses.
-In case you want to work from your own computer [ANNEX 1][1] describes some alternatives.)
+In case you want to work from your own computer the ANNEX 1 describes some alternatives.)

 ## 4. How to change your password